Magnus Strandman Lundal

-Magnus Strandman Lundal (born 6 April 2000) is a Norwegian football midfielder who plays for Stabæk.
+Magnus Strandman Lundal (born 6 April 2000) is a Norwegian football midfielder who plays for Bærum.

 Growing up in Vestre Aker IF, he joined Stabæk's youth system at the age of 15 while also representing Norway as a youth international.
 He made his debut for Stabæk in a 2019 Norwegian Football Cup thrashing of Elverum, and made his league debut in June 2020 against Sandefjord.
 After signing with the first team in May 2020, he was not loaned out because none of the lower leagues had started again after the COVID-19 pandemic.